-This easy, scrumptious Lemon Pound Cake is soft and moist with a golden exterior and a tangy lemon glaze…the perfect dessert recipe for spring or summer!
+Lemon Pound Cake is soft and moist with a golden exterior and a tangy lemon glaze…an easy, scrumptious dessert recipe for Easter, spring, or summer!

 The time has arrived for all things lemon!
 I don’t know what it is about springtime and the approach of Easter, but this time of year always gives me a hankering for lemon recipes of any kind…and particularly desserts.
 And this year, that means a delectable, from-scratch Lemon Pound Cake!

 It’s hard to beat a good pound cake, but sometimes it’s not so simple to create a good pound cake.
 Luckily, today’s recipe is beyond good…it’s downright delicious.
 Annnnd it’s easy to make, to boot!